areola-joshua/Theme_Park_Accident_streamlit/README.md

 * **Accident Monthly Analysis**: Represents the months with the highest number of accidents.
 * **Accidents Geographic Analysis**: Represents states and cities where more accidents occur.
-* **Description of Accidents occurred on a Particular Ride**: This parametric query allows the user to select a ride from a list of rides and returns a variable number of accidents occurred on that ride.
+* **Description of Accidents that occurred on a Particular Ride**: This parametric query allows the user to select a ride from a list of rides and returns a variable number of accidents that occurred on that ride.
 The number of results is selected using a slider.
 * **Most Common Accidents**: Represents the most common types of accidents.
 * **Most Dangerous Ride Categories**: Represents the categories of rides on which the most accidents occur.
 * **Most Dangerous Ride Types**: Represents the types of rides on which the most accidents occur.
-* **People Involved in Accidents**: Represents the number of injured people that are generally involved in an accident.
+* **People Involved in Accidents**: This represents the number of injured people that are generally involved in an accident.
 * **Customizable Query**: Allows the user to type in a personalized query and see the results in a tabular format.